Psykopear/neovim-package-info/README.md

 # Neovim dependency check

 ## Prelude
-The concept is copied from [vim-package-info](https://github.com/meain/vim-package-info), but since that package wasn't working on my setup, and I really don't like debugging javascript on my free time, I rewrote it in Rust as an exercise.
+The concept is copied from [vim-package-info](https://github.com/meain/vim-package-info) (thank you), but since that package wasn't working on my setup, and I really don't like debugging javascript on my free time, I rewrote it in Rust as an exercise.